Kunlong1994/lab3/Lab-#2.md

 ```
 If everything is working, you should see a message in the terminal that the webserver is listening on port 8000.

-Just like in the previous, you can now go to the browser to control the Arduino and webcam.
+Just like in the previous section, you can now go to the browser to control the Arduino and webcam.
 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/distantPicture.png" width="400px">

 To shut down the server, type `control + C` in the terminal.